silumankucing/Unmanned-Ground-Vehicle/README.md

 **UGV SCRAM (X1V3)** <br>

 Security Camera and Arm Manipulator Unmanned Ground vehicle, developed from X1V2 with extended case, arm manipulator module and camera mast.
-I build this personal project used as platform for learning about robotics, reinforcement learning, computer vision and autonomous vehicle and navigation.<br>
+I've been building this personal project used as platform for learning about robotics, reinforcement learning, computer vision and autonomous vehicle and navigation.<br>

-tech stack used <br>
+Tech stack used <br>

 Hardware :
 - Raspberry Pi 4 <br>
 - Arduino Uno <br>